Greece is one of the most touristic countries in Europe. But what is Athens famous for? Here are 5 things for which Athens is famous

-Surprisingly enough, Athens will soon become famous for its vegan restaurants, which I have tried and I loved them.
-But seriously now.
+Surprisingly enough, Athens will soon become famous for its vegan restaurants, which I have tried and loved.
+But seriously, now.
 What is Athens famous for?

 A place where people were eating cheese, figs and grapes, and where children played the lyre.

-The home of Plato, one of the most famous ancient figures, and the one who establishes the first academy.
+The home of Plato, one of the most famous ancient figures and the one who established the first academy.
 A city in which statues of Ancient gods are still in place.

 What is Athens famous for?
 Here are 5 things famous from Athens.

 In Greek, Acropolis actually means ‘high city’.
 It’s about the altitude of this ancient Athens city.
-Athens has 3 hills and the Acropolis with the most famous Parthenon is on one of them.
+Athens has three hills, and the Acropolis, with the most famous Parthenon, is one of them.
 The Parthenon was built in 438 BC.

-The temples and ruins you see there have been through many different ages and rulers and is Europe oldest capital city.
+The temples and ruins you see there have been through many different ages and rulers, and it is Europe’s oldest capital city.
 6000 years old.
 Actually, when we think about the Acropolis from Athens, we think about the Parthenon, the big and damaged sacred temple from the top of the hill.

-It’s funny how during the years, the Parthenon has gone under some hardship: it has been used as storage for munitions, converted into a church, then a mosque, stipped by the Constantinople ambassador Lord Elgin.
+It’s funny how, during the years, the Parthenon has gone through some hardship: it has been used as storage for munitions, converted into a church, then a mosque, and stopped by the Constantinople ambassador, Lord Elgin.
 Oh, and accidentally boomed by the Venetians in 1687.